ijoshsmith/swift-deep-linking/README.md

 # Highlights
 * An intuitive API that helps you easily work with custom deep link URLs
+* Supports extracting values from a URL's path, query string, and fragment.
 * It's all contained in just one small Swift file
 * Written in Swift 3
 * This repository includes a demo app and unit tests